Skip to main content

 • No exit survey.
 A one-question survey on cancellation reveals patterns faster than any analytics tool.

 • Focusing on acquisition at the expense of retention.
 Retention budget is 5–10× more efficient than acquisition at comparable spend.
+Most SaaS under-spends on CS.

 Churn cohort analysis